ankitkuntal18/virtual-lab/pedagogy/README.md

 #### 2. Instructional Strategy:
 <br>
+#### 2.1 Instructional Strategy: Expository and Problem based strategy
 <div>
-Expository : Using this strategy In carry look ahead adder two variables such as “carry propagate” and “carry generate” are defined.
-The sum is stored in Si and the carry is stored in C(i+1).

 In this experiment we have used expository strategy to perform addition of two binary numbers by using minimum number of gates as well as calculate the carry generate, this carry is used for further calculation.
-In this experiment we have also used problem based strategy in which
+In this experiment we have also used problem based strategy in which student will do following things:</br>

-  <h4>2.1 Instructional Strategy:</h4>
+> Input the four bit binary input in A and B.</br>
+> Select the respective Ai and Bi.</br>
+> Enter the value of Ci(0,1) in the respective box.</br>
+> Student will get “carry propagate” (Pi) and “carry generate” (Gi).</br>

+#### 2.2 Assessment Method:

+For assessment method we are trying to use formative assessment in which pre test will be taken to check your knowledge and interest in the given experiment.</br>
+For assessment method we are trying to use summative assessment in which post test will be taken to check how efficiently you were able to perform the experiment.</br>
+#### 2.3 Description of sections:
+In first section we have included:</br>
+- Read theory of Carry look-ahead adder.</br></br>
+- Select logic gates and other components.</br>
+- Drag and Drop on canvas.</br>
+- Connect each compone </br>
+In Second section:</br>
+- Give the inputs for parameter A and B.</br>
+- Click on logic Gate step by step to see the output of that Gate.</br>
+- Output of previous Gate will be carry forwarded to the next Gate for further calculation.  </br>
+In third section:</br>
+- Now for examine the working of Carry Look Ahead adder by inputting different set of input values.</br>
+- On the basis of given input student will get the sum and carry respectivly through the given logic gates.</br>
+- Total sum and final carry will be obtained.</br>
+- Input the value of time delay for each Gate in the logical circuit.</br>
+- Click on Delay button to calculate Delay.   </br>
+- Calculate and show the time delay for logical circuit.</br>

-> Select the four  digit input value in A and B</br> > Select the respective Ai and Bi</br> > Enter the value of Ci (0,1) in the respective box</br> > You will get “carry propagate” (Pi) and “carry generate” (Gi)</br> <br><h4>2.2 Assessment Method: </h4></br>For assessment method we are trying to use formative assessment in which pre test will be taken to check your knowledge and interest in the given experiment.</br> For assessment method we are trying to use summative assessment in which post test will be taken to check how efficiently you were able to perform the experiment.</br><h4> 2.3 Description of sections:</h4></br> Firstly select Ai and Bi as your inputs from A and B. In the first section two inputs Ai and Bi need to be selected which when pass through X-OR gate will result in carry propagate .The next section will have carry propagate and carry input as your inputs which will pass through second X-OR gate and which will result in Si.
-In third section we will have same input Ai and Bi which will pass through AND gate that will result in carry generate.
-In fourth section we need to calculate C(i+1) which will be generated when Pi , Cin passes through AND gate and then along with them Gi passes through OR gate.
-Formula used- </br>
+Firstly select Ai and Bi as your inputs from A and B. In the first section two inputs Ai and Bi need to be selected which when pass through XOR gate will result in carry propagate .The next section will have carry propagate and carry input as your inputs which will pass Through second XOR gate and which will result in Si.
+In Third section we will have same input Ai and Bi which will pass through AND gate that will result in carry generate.
+In Fourth section we need to calculate C(i+1) which will be generated when Pi , Cin passes through AND gate and then along with them Gi passes through OR gate.
+Formula used-
-Pi=Ai*Bi’ +Ai’*Bi                  ( Pi is carry propagate) </br>                            Gi=Ai*Bi                         ( Gi is carry generate)</br>
-Si=Pi*Ci’ + Pi’*Ci                 ( Si is sum) </br>
+                             Pi=Ai * Bi +Ai * Bi               (Pi is carry propagate)</br>
+                             Gi=Ai * Bi                        (Gi is carry generate)</br>
+                            	Si=Pi * Ci +Pi * Ci               (Si is sum)</br>
-C(i+1) =Gi + Pi*Ci
+                             C(i+1) = Gi + Pi * Ci  </br>

 </div>
 <br>